David Cecil, 6th Marquess of Exeter: Great Court Run

 In June 1927, in his final year at Magdalene College, Cambridge, Burghley sprinted around Great Court at Trinity College at midnight in the time it took the college clock to toll 12 o'clock.
 This inspired the scene in the film Chariots of Fire in which Harold Abrahams accomplishes the same feat.
 The character Lord Andrew Lindsay in Chariots of Fire, played by Nigel Havers, is based upon Burghley, but he did not allow his name to be used because of the inaccurate historical depiction in the film.
 There was never a race in which Abrahams beat Burghley in this feat as the film suggests; in fact, Abrahams never attempted the Great Court Run.

-He was the first to run the 367 m around the court in the 43.6 seconds that it takes the clock to strike 12 o'clock.
-Known as the Great Court Run, students traditionally attempted to complete the circuit on the evening of the Matriculation Dinner.
-In modern times the run is attempted at noon.
+Burghley was the first to run the 367 m around the court in the 43.6 seconds that it takes the clock to strike 12 o'clock.
+Known as the Great Court Run, students traditionally attempted to complete the circuit on the night of the Matriculation Dinner; in modern times the run is attempted at noon.